CSC207-UofT/course-project-gries-fan-club/phase2/design_document.md

 ## Testing
 We have extensive testing, covering nearly all our classes with more than one test.
 We used test driven architecture which allowed for a significant amount of testing.

+##Code Walk Through
+This aims to serve a detailed technical explanation of our code and that explains how the application functions.

+**Back End**

+The application's code starts with a JSON file loader, that be passed a JSON files.
+The loader will read the files and call the serializer.
+The serializer will convert all the json objects to their IDs which can then be passed to the builders.
+The builders will build the storages and will fill them with the objects from the Json file.
+For example: The builder will build a RecipeStorage object and populate it with serialized Recipe objects.

+This process will be initiated upon the application start up.

 ## Progress Report